apterid/apterid-bootstrap/Docs/spec.md

 Apterid is a functional language for .NET.
 The main design principle is to fit into the .NET ecosystem neatly, not to bolt an ML-style language on top of .NET.

-It uses incremental and parallel parsing, analysis and generation.
+It uses incremental and parallel parsing, analysis and generation so as to fit in nicely with Visual Studio.
 The goal is not to immediately show errors in your whole file when you are in the middle of changing or adding something.

 Another goal is to make it easy to debug -- currying is accomplished without delegates.
 Clean stack traces.